 Mount Pleasant Town Council implemented a building permit allocation system, which would place limits on home construction throughout the municipality.
 The Council has wrestled with the decision in the past and finally approved a plan in January to restrict the number of building permits to slow residential growth by a third.

 New Permit Allocation System Will Contain Rapid Growth

-Opponents of the new limits on building permits said the rules would drive up housing prices, create an economic hardship to small home builders and potentially lead to a law suit.
+Opponents of the new limits on building permits said the rules would drive up housing prices.
+They claim this will create an economic hardship to small home builders and potentially lead to a lawsuit.

 Building Permit Limits to Save the Town Money